jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Only CO and QU do $CDN to crypto.
 All exchanges take commissions on buy, sell, exchange.
 cryptocompare.com coinbase 4/5 binance 4.8/5.
-Quadriga was an exchanged that lost all its users' funds and went bankrupt after its founder died, (exits from BTC to $CDN were very difficult).
+QuadrigaCX was an exchange [a scam, fraud] that lost all its users' funds and went bankrupt after its founder died, (exits from BTC to $CDN were very difficult).
-Low trade volume (for example in Canada) lead to higher spreads (wider gaps in bid vs ask).
+Low trade volume (for example in Canada) lead to higher spreads (wider gaps in bid vs ask). https://en.wikipedia.org/wiki/Quadriga_Fintech_Solutions founded by Gerald Cotten, Michael Patryn.
+Quadriga likely never invested the funds entrusted to it, according to Chainalysis, a cryptocurrency tracking firm.
+Either the funds were never received or quickly went missing.
+"What Quadriga really did with the money that customers gave it to buy Bitcoin remains a mystery," according to Chainalysis.[7]

 ## Contributing
 You can contribute to this project by reporting issues or bugs by creating a Github-Issue.
 To improve the code you can fork the project in github, create a branch, file a pull request against development.